 And the stamps themselves don’t give much of a clue as to the occasion they were apparently celebrating.
 Designed by T. Kurperschoek, the 2 pence, 4 pence, and 10 pence, stamps feature formation-flying doves and the emblem of the CEPT.
 But, if you didn’t know that CEPT stood for the ‘Conference of European Postal and Telecommunications’, you would probably have no idea what the stamp was commemorating unless you asked a particularly knowledgeable postman.

-As 7,614,480 were issued, they don’t cost a lot if you’re an obsessive Torquay memorabilia collector.
+But, as 7,614,480 were issued, they don’t cost a lot if you’re an obsessive Torquay memorabilia collector.

-Sadly, stamp collecting – once every non-athletic boy’s hobby – has gone into decline, though there are still many enthusiasts across the Bay.
+And now sadly, stamp collecting – once every non-athletic boy’s hobby – has gone into decline, though there are still many enthusiasts across the Bay.